-Linear correlation is referred to as the measure of relationship between two random variables with value ranging from -1 and 1.
-It is proportional to the covariance and can be interpreted in the same way as covariance.
+Linear correlation is referred to as the measure of relationship between two random variables with values ranging from -1 and 1.
+It is proportional to covariance and can be interpreted in the same way as covariance.

 Meaning of Curvilinear Correlation

-Non-linear or Curvilinear correlation is said to occur when the ratio of change between two variables is not constant.
-It can happen that as the value of one variable increases, similarly the value of another variable increases.
-This will happen till a certain point, after which the increase in value of one variable will result in decrease in value of the other variable.
+Non-linear or curvilinear correlation is said to occur when the ratio of change between two variables is not constant.
+It can happen that as the value of one variable increases, the value of another variable also increases.
+This will happen till a certain point, after which the increase in value of one variable will result in the decrease in value of the other variable.

-The graphical representation of a curvilinear correlation is said to be like an inverted U.
+The graphical representation of a curvilinear correlation is like an inverted U.

 Linear and Curvilinear Correlation